New website launched: MyValues - Your voice when you can't speak for yourself

 78 year old George Carey now sits in the House of Lords.
 He resigned as leader of the world's Anglicans in 2002.
 He said he had dropped his long-standing opposition and he further said he would support the bill, brought by Lord Charles Falconer (see full article and directly below).

-Lord Falconer’s Assisted Dying Bill is expected to receive its second reading in the UK House of Lords this week.
+Lord Falconer’s Assisted Dying Bill debated in the UK House of Lords

 According to the British Medical Journal, the bill would allow adults who are expected to live six months or less to be provided with assistance to end their lives.